SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 If the sample app does not receive any credentials in the binding, it will look for these environment variables and use those for authentication instead.

-## Configuring Application Access Authorization
+#### Configuring Authorization for Application Access

-Authorization groups for application access are not setup through PCF and thus have to be setup manually through the CLI.
+Authorization groups for application access are not setup through PCF and thus have to be setup manually.

 SSH into the VMR using a user with at least read-write access to that VPN.

-Assuming you are using VPN v001, use these commands:
+Assuming you are using VPN `v001`, use these commands on the CLI:
 ```
     enable
     configure